w010/w_query2csv/README.md

 ### 3.1 Basic

-Simply insert plugin on new page named eg. 'CSV export' and configure input and output using TypoScript.
+Simply insert plugin on a new page named eg. 'CSV export' and configure input and output using TypoScript.
-A Backend Section type page is good idea, you might control download access for backend non-admin users.
+A Backend Section type page is good idea, you may want to control download access for backend non-admin users.
-To download file, you have to access url using _?f=[configuration_key]_, as here:
+To download file, you call page url + file id using _?f=[configuration_key]_, like that:
 http://example.com/csv_export.html?f=somestuff_orders

-Note, that this plugin is not basing on standard TYPO3 page type handling, but is changing headers for whole page containing it, but you can insert it on standard frontend page between normal content - it won't output anything until asked (using 'f' param or using 'default' key - see config).
+Note, that this plugin's output is not based on standard TYPO3 page type handling, but sends headers and sends output on a page containing it.
+But you can insert it on standard frontend page between normal content - it won't output anything until asked (using 'f' param or using 'default' key - see config).
-But it's possible to make CSV output of any page uid using page type, if you use a snippet from Configuration/TypoScript/Setup/setup.ts
+It's possible to make CSV output using page type, if you use a snippet from Configuration/TypoScript/Setup/setup.ts

+(You may wonder why it's made in such weird way, why not generate nice typolinks with piVars, cHash etc?
+  - to not suggest that it's just another content element / simple frontend functionality.
+I mean, it was made for private use, to help admins with downloading orders from forms, so it doesn't have too much security check, user control etc. It's just an adapter, a flexible data output renderer.
+If you need it as a public frontend function, implement the interface by yourself, write a plugin and use my ext from inside, taking care of what it have to be taken.)

 **Caution where do you insert this plugin and what is exported!**